David Avnir

-Prof. (emeritus) David Avnir (דוד אבניר; born 12 June 1947; St. Ottilien, Germany) is an Israeli Professor of chemistry at the Institute of Chemistry, The Hebrew University of Jerusalem, where he also obtained all his academic training, and where he has held the positions of Head of the School of Chemistry, Head of the Institute of Chemistry, and Head of the Graduate School of the Experimental Sciences.
-His current scientific activities include sol-gel materials, molecularly doped metals, chirality and symmetry in experiments and theory.
+Prof. (emeritus) David Avnir (דוד אבניר; born 12 June 1947; St. Ottilien, Germany) is an Israeli Professor of chemistry at the Institute of Chemistry, The Hebrew University of Jerusalem.

+His scientific activities include sol-gel materials, molecularly doped metals, chirality and symmetry in experiments and theory.
 Earlier interests included fractals in chemistry and far-from-equilibrium phenomena.
-He has co-authored more than 400 papers (2020), many of which are highly cited.
+Current interests include also astrochemistry and geochemistry.
+He has authored and co-authored 420 papers (2025), many of which are highly cited, with an h-index of 87 and over 42,000 citations.
 Co-founder of the International Sol-Gel Society and its first chairman of the board.
-He was awarded the Israel Chemical Society Prize in 2011.
+A "Highly Ranked Scholar - Lifetime" (in the top 0.05% of all scholars worldwide) according to the most recent (2024) ScholarGPS rankings.
+Awarded the Israel Chemical Society Gold Medal in 2024.

 Early life and family

 David Avnir was born in 1947 in a Displaced Persons hospital at the Benedictine archabbey of St. Ottilien, Germany.
 In 1949 he immigrated to Israel and lived in Jerusalem for all of his childhood and later on for most of his adult life.
 Married to Dr. Yehudit Avnir (emeritus) of The Paul Baerwald School of Social Work and Social Welfare, The Hebrew University of Jerusalem.
-They have two children and 3 grandchildren.
+They have two children and 4 grandchildren.